Troubleshooting methods for when OpsItems from member accounts are not displayed for delegated administrators in OpsCenter cross-account management

 Hello, I'm Nakano from Classmethod Technologies.

-In response, many of you may be considering or working on migrating to or consolidating with AWS Systems Manager OpsCenter (hereafter OpsCenter) as a management foundation for organizational incident management and operational issues.
+In response, many of you may be considering migrating to or consolidating on AWS Systems Manager OpsCenter (hereafter OpsCenter) as a management foundation for organizational incident management and operational issues.

-OpsCenter itself is a service released in 2019 and appears to have mature functionality.
+OpsCenter itself is a service released in 2019 and seems to have mature functionality.

 Like Incident Manager, it also enables centralized incident management in multi-account environments.

-However, when actually building the environment, there were cases where items were not displaying properly in the management console despite having the correct settings.
+However, when we actually built the environment, there were cases where items weren't displaying properly in the management screen even though the settings seemed correct.

-In this article, I'll share the display specifications that are easy to get stuck on when managing OpsCenter across accounts, and their solutions.
+In this article, I'll share the display specifications that are easy to get stuck on in OpsCenter cross-account management, and their solutions.

 3-line summary

-- When managing across accounts with OpsCenter, there's a specification where OpsItems from accounts other than the delegated administrator account itself are not displayed in the list by default, even after setup is complete.
+- When managing OpsCenter across accounts, there's a specification where OpsItems from accounts other than the delegated administrator account are not displayed in the list by default, even after configuration is complete.

-- The cause is not insufficient permissions but a console and API specification requiring "explicit filtering to display other accounts."
+- The cause is not insufficient permissions, but rather a console and API specification that "explicit filtering is required to display other accounts."

-- The solution is simply specifying an account ID filter in the OpsCenter screen, which enables operations from the delegated administrator.
+- The solution is simply to specify an account ID filter on the OpsCenter screen, which enables operations from the delegated administrator.

 In an AWS Organizations environment, we wanted to centrally monitor and operate OpsItems from all member accounts from the delegated administrator account.

-Similar to previous operations with Incident Manager, we expected the following flow:
+Similar to the operational feel of Incident Manager, we expected the following flow:

 - The monitoring team logs into the delegated administrator account console (without switching roles to member accounts).

-- Update statuses according to responses and execute incident management.
+- Update statuses as needed and execute incident management.

-This was intended to achieve centralized management of incidents in a multi-account environment from a single AWS account without missing anything.
+This was intended to achieve centralized incident management across a multi-account environment from a single AWS account without missing any incidents.

 Issue encountered

-I completed the cross-account setup using Quick Setup according to AWS official documentation.
+We completed the cross-account settings using Quick Setup by following the AWS official documentation.

-Afterwards, although there were no errors, I encountered the following situation:
+After that, although there were no errors, we encountered the following situation:

 - Explorer screen (dashboard): Aggregate values from all accounts are displayed.

-- OpsCenter screen (OpsItem list): The list shows "0 items".
+- OpsCenter screen (OpsItem list): List shows "0 items".

-While data was visible in "Explorer," nothing was displayed on the crucial "OpsCenter" screen where operations are performed, making it impossible to check details or change statuses.
+Even though data could be seen in "Explorer", nothing was displayed on the "OpsCenter" screen where actual operations are performed, making it impossible to check details or change statuses.

 Cause

-The cause was that the specification requires explicit filtering to display cross-account OpsItems from the delegated administrator.
+The cause was a specification that explicit filtering is required to list cross-account OpsItems from the delegated administrator.

-In the default "no filter" state, OpsItems from other accounts are not loaded into the list, even if you have the permissions.
+In the default "no filter" state, OpsItems from other accounts are not loaded in the list, even if permissions exist.

-Looking at AWS CLI behavior makes this specification clearer:
+Checking the behavior with AWS CLI makes this specification clear:

-# [NOT WORKING] This only returns items from your own account (or empty)
+# [FAIL] This only returns items from your own account (or empty)

 aws ssm describe-ops-items